choonchernlim/mac-dev-bootstrap/README.md

 **Note:** Consider reviewing [mac-dev-bootstrap.log](mac-dev-bootstrap.log) to understand what's going on first before proceeding.
 My workflow may not necessarily matches yours, but feel free to fork/modify it to tailor your needs.

-- Run `mac-dev-bootstrap.sh` to begin the installation.
+- Run `./mac-dev-bootstrap.sh` to begin the installation.

-- To install/configure just specific installation(s), run `mac-dev-bootstrap.sh --tags "[ROLE_TAG(S)]"`, ex:
+- To install/configure just specific installation(s), run `./mac-dev-bootstrap.sh --tags "[ROLE_TAGS]"`, ex:
-  - `mac-dev-bootstrap.sh --tags "nvm"`: Install just NVM.
+  - `./mac-dev-bootstrap.sh --tags "nvm"`: Install just NVM.
-  - `mac-dev-bootstrap.sh --tags "nvm,gcloud"`: Install NVM and Google Cloud SDK.
+  - `./mac-dev-bootstrap.sh --tags "nvm,gcloud"`: Install NVM and Google Cloud SDK.

+- To display the arguments passed to each task, run `ANSIBLE_DISPLAY_ARGS_TO_STDOUT=true ./mac-dev-bootstrap.sh`.

 - To update all the tools in the future, run `update` in the terminal.